keboola/connection-docs/storage/file-uploads/index.md

 2. Every data table file is stored in Files before it is processed and pushed into a table.

 ## Uploading File
-To store an arbitrary file, select the Files tab in Storage and then click **Upload** in the top right corner.
+To store an arbitrary file, select the Files tab in Storage and then click **Upload File** in the top right corner.

 {: .image-popup}
 ![Screenshot - File uploads](/storage/file-uploads/file-uploads.png)